OpitzLab/NeMo-TMS/README.md

 - Simulation of neuronal activity under the external electric field from the previous step
 - Simulation of subcellular calcium concentrations based on the membrane voltages calculated in the previous step.

 The procedures for running simulations at each scale and the intermediate steps are given in the instructions.
 This pipeline has been tested on **Windows 10**, and **Linux** (Ubuntu 16.04/18.04).
-We have tested all the steps except the model generation (step 1) on **macOS Catalina**.
+We have tested all the steps on **macOS Catalina**, except for the model generation (step 1) which currently is not functional on macOS (note that generated models can be transferred between computers and operating systems).
 However, the codes are developed to run on the native operating system's configurations and possibly not work if there are any modifications (for example, using other forms of shell).

 ## Instructions
 Refer to **Full_Tutorial.pdf** for a comprehensive tutorial on how to use NeMo-TMS.